 Centrelink is required to make an employer determination (that the person's employer is required to pay instalments) if the following conditions are met:

-• the person has, or will have been, employed by the employer for at least 12 months immediately before the expected DOB (where the claim is made prior to birth) or the later of the expected DOB and the day the child was born (where the claim is made after the birth), or
+• the person has, or will have been, employed by the employer for at least 12 months immediately before the expected DOB (where the claim is made prior to birth) or the later of the expected DOB and the day the child was born (where the claim is made after the birth)

-• the person is likely to be an Australian-based employee of the employer for the duration of the person's continuous flexible period (1.1.C.145) if they have a continuous PPL period (1.1.C.147) or their PPL period or expected PPL period (1.1.E.110), and
+• the person has a continuous flexible period (1.1.C.145) for the child and is likely to be an Australian-based employee of the employer for the duration of that period

 • the employer has an ABN.